Ukendio/Jobs/[R$ 275,000] Hiring Artist For Skinned Meshes.md

 ![image width = "50"](https://user-images.githubusercontent.com/68000848/120935819-e3c3f900-c704-11eb-86c2-2e135f8be475.png)
 Green = Motors, Blue = Joints.
 The problem is that they should be at the same places.
 So apart of this job is to either resolve this issue or make sure it doesn't happen.

 You need to ensure that your fixes both let's us use pre-existing animations but also any future animations made.
-And you are liable for any issues that arises after.

 </br>